lizardoluis/ast_postgis/README.md

 Consistency check functions
 ---------------------------

-The SQL functions listed in this section can be called to analyze the consistency of the spatial database.
+The SQL functions listed in this section can be called to analyze the consistency of the spatial database before the initial enforcement of constraints.
 These functions return the state of the database (`true` = valid, `false` = invalid) and register, in the `ast_validation_log` table, the details of each inconsistency encountered.

 <table>
    <thead>